 - You have had experience as a minister, so you have a general idea of the situation on the island.
 What, in your opinion, should be done in Limassol, in the near future?

-- First of all, on this occasion, I should note that we are very proud of the fact that many Russian-speaking residents of Cyprus have chosen to live and work Limassol, making it their second home.
-We appreciate their contribution to our lives, culture and economy.
-And we would like to make your life as well as our own, as best as possible. a great honor to be the mayor of Limassol for me.
-It is a city that I love.
+- First of all, taking this opportunity, I should note that we are very proud that many Russian-speaking inhabitants of Cyprus have chosen for life and work Limassol, making it their second home.
+We highly appreciate their contribution to our life, culture, economy.
+And we would like to make your life, as well as ours, as best as possible.
+I am honored to be the mayor of Limassol.
+This is the city that I love.
 He has a decent past and a great future.
-This is a very warm and hospitable city.
+It is a very warm and hospitable city.
 A city with an open heart.
-This is largely due to the location: Limassol - a port city, it was the gateway to Cyprus for people from different cultures, with different worldviews and traditions.
-Therefore, Limassol has become exactly the way we know it now.
+In many respects it is connected with the location: Limassol is a port city, it was the gateway to Cyprus for people from different cultures, with different world views and traditions.
+Therefore, Limassol has become exactly as we know it now.
 We must preserve what we have.
 At the same time, we must try to make the city better in all respects.
-In economics, construction, culture, entertainment, environment protection ...
-We believe that this level of improvement in the daily life of citizens can make people happier, and began with the fact that drew attention to the vicinity of Limassol.
-After all, the city - is not only a beautiful waterfront, developed center and marina to the old port.
-It is necessary to look and what is behind the beautiful facade.
-We want to plant some trees areas, build new hiking and biking trails.
-And thus to create opportunities for greater socialization of the people so that they could spend free time for a walk, play sports.
+In economics, construction, culture, entertainment, environmental protection ...
+We believe that it is the improvement of the level of everyday life of citizens that can make people happier, and started by paying attention to the surrounding area of Limassol.
+After all, the city is not only a beautiful embankment, a developed center and a marina with the Old Port.
+It is necessary to look and that is behind a beautiful facade.
+We want to plant some plots with trees, build new pedestrian and bicycle paths.
+And thus create opportunities for greater socialization of people so that they can spend their free time, walk, play sports.
 This is one of our main goals.

 At the same time we look, how to implement new projects.
 In particular, to upgrade the center municipality Ayia Fila.
 We want to improve the roads connecting the districts of Limassol together.
 For example, Miltonos, Agios Nikolaos or mane Digeni.
 We plan to pay attention to the symbols of our city, such as Heroes Square, Enaerios district, the city park, the zoo, the GEO region.
 Make them better, more attractive.

-In addition, our goal - improving the structure of the municipality, to make it more effective.
-To do this, you may need and the reorganization of some services.
-We are planning the creation of a partner network consisting of the mayor's office of social partners.
-I mean organization, group of people, the Chamber of Commerce, universities, with which you can create a partnership for the exchange of services and ideas.
-It is necessary to arrange it so that all the work for the good of the city.
-I am sure that Limassol is on the right track and we want to do our best to just stick with it.
+In addition, our goal is to improve the structure of the municipality so that it is more effective.
+For this, it may be necessary to reorganize some services.
+In our plans, the creation of a partner network consisting of the social partners of the mayoralty.
+I mean organizations, groups of people, the Chamber of Commerce and Industry, universities, with whom you can create a partnership for the exchange of services, ideas.
+We must organize this so that everything works for the good of the city.
+I'm sure that Limassol is on the right track, and we want to do everything possible to just stick to it.

 - What are the practical steps you plan to take, being mayor?